-Fueled by great pride in Holland’s hard-won independence following the Eighty Years’ War with Spain (1568–1648), Dutch painters painstakingly and lovingly represented their native region.
-The Amsterdam landscape painter Meindert Hobbema depicted the calm, flat countryside of the Dutch Republic at a time of great prosperity.
+The Amsterdam painter Meindert Hobbema depicted the calm, flat landscape of the Dutch Republic—newly independent from Spain—at a time when global trade and colonial exploitation had made the country extremely prosperous.
 Executed on an ambitious scale with a fluid touch, this painting features eight figures peacefully inhabiting a hamlet, or small settlement, in a wooded landscape under an expansive, clouded sky.

 Oil on canvas